ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 ### SSH Keys

-The second main way how SSH can establish your identity on a remote server is via SSH keys.
+The second main way how SSH can establish your identity on a remote server is via **SSH keys**.
 SSH keys are specific to the SSH protocol, and much more secure than SSH passwords, both for you and for the server, to the point that many servers no longer allow SSH passwords for login and require SSH keys.
 Besides vastly improved security, an additional benefit of SSH keys is that